amarseeam/modime/README.md

-# 🛢️ Wakashio Spill Simulation Platform
+# 🛢️ Modular Oil Disaster Interactive Modeling Environment:

 A full-stack web application to simulate oil spills in the Indian Ocean using NOAA's GNOME modeling engine.
 Designed originally to simulate the MV Wakashio disaster near Mauritius, this platform supports: